 How is Eligibility Determined for Medicare Hospice Benefits?

-An individual must be eligible for the Medicare Part A, Hospital Insurance, and have a physician, as well as the medical director of a hospice, certify that the patient has a life-limiting disease in order to qualify for the Medicare Hospice Benefit.
+An individual must be eligible for the Medicare Part A, Hospital Insurance, and have both a physician and the medical director of a hospice certify that the patient has a life-limiting disease in order to qualify for the Medicare Hospice Benefit.
 It must also be certified that if this illness takes its usual course death will likely occur within six months.
 Finally, the patient must sign a statement to choose hospice services instead of regular benefits covered by Medicare.
 It should be noted that Medicare will still pay for health expenses that were covered benefits but are not related to the life limiting disease.

 What Exactly Will Medicare Cover?